Zechst/coinotc-wallet-api/README.md

 # Cardano

-Download the Daedalus Wallet based on Microsoft Windows Server
+* Download the Daedalus Wallet based on Microsoft Windows Server/ Mac
+* Launch the wallet once it is done start the below scripts.

 ```
 scripts/startCardanoEngine.sh